applemcg/sfl/101/index.md

 	$ fbdy sfl_init              # shows the sfl_init function, which
 		                         # overwrites a local ./ copy of sfl101.li

-# Mzintenance, Direction
+# Maintenance, Direction

-The latter step suggests to add a function to the library, the local copy anyway, you need to add the function to the `sfl_list`, shown
+The latter step suggests that to add a function to the library, the local copy anyway, you need to add the function to the `sfl_list`, shown here:
-here:

 ```
     sfl_list ()